DamianMac/damianmac.github.io/speaking.md

   creditlink: http://texturelovers.com
 ---

+Get in touch if you'd like me to speak at your User Group, Conference or Company on topics such as Cloud Architecture, Nimbus or Agile Product Development.

 ## Upcoming Speaking Engagements ##

 ### 29 March 2014 ###
 [Global Windows Azure Bootcamp](http://brisbane-gwab.azurewebsites.net/) - Brisbane

 *Architecting for the Cloud*